silverstripe/cwp/docs/en/user.md

 ![Logo customisation screen](_images/customising_logos.jpg)

-These can be overridden as follows:
+These can be changed as follows:

-* Open the CMS, and proceed to the *Settings* section, *Logos* subsection.
+* Open the CMS, and proceed to the *Settings* section, *Logos/Icons* tab.
 * Customise the organisation logo by attaching an image to the *Logo, to appear in the top left.*
 * Replace the "newzealand.govt.nz" logo by attaching an image to the *Footer logo, to appear in the bottom right.*
   * Set a custom link by filling the *Footer Logo link* field.